Spies and Hackers

 If a file was so important why would they keep it in the garbage

 You didn’t watch that movie, did you?
-The files pictured contain a virus that can be used to sink oil tankers roll and it’s in the garbage, because it’s “hidden”.
-Yes, the movie is lame, but it has some good bits and young Angelina Jolie. )
+The files pictured contain a virus that can be used to sink oil tankers :roll: and it’s in the garbage, because it’s “hidden”.
+Yes, the movie is lame, but it has some good bits and young Angelina Jolie. :)

-I watched them but I was really young when the 1st one came out… and fairly young when the second two came out.
+14. I watched them but I was really young when the 1st one came out… and fairly young when the second two came out.

 Yeah well Leo Laporte wins because hes like my geek idol.

-15. Gravatar Luke UNITED STATES Says:
+15. Luke UNITED STATES Mozilla Firefox Windows says:

 Second one?
 There was no second one.